-I don’t really understand most of the proposals to “regulate” Facebook.
+I don’t really understand most of the calls to “regulate” Facebook.
 There are some concrete proposals on the table regarding political ads and updating antitrust for the data age, but other punditry is largely consumer advocacy kabuki.
 For example, blunting the data Facebook can use to target ads or tune newsfeed hurts the user experience, and there’s really no stable way to draw a line around what’s appropriate versus not.
 These experiences are too fluid.
 But while I want keep the government out of the product design business, there’s an alternate path which has merit: establish a baseline for the control a person has over their data on these systems.

 Today the platforms give their users a single choice: keep your account active or delete your account.
 Sure, some expose small amounts of ad targeting data and let you manipulate that, but on the whole they provide limited or no control over your ability to “start over.”
 Want to delete all your tweets?
 You have to use a third party app.
 Want to delete all your Facebook posts?
 Good luck with that.
 Nope, once you’re in the mousetrap, there’s no way out except account suicide.